Microsoft Office Productivity Software Training Courses

 - Microsoft Outlook for sending emails, maintaining a contacts database, scheduling events on a calendar and managing tasks.

 With Office Beginners’ Essentials you also get FREE Student Inclusions

-Enrol into the Microsoft Office Beginners Essentials and you’ll also receive access to EzyLearn’s FREE Student inclusions.
-In other words, these courses are available as an added bonus.
-Learn more about Free Student Inclusions.
+Enrol into the Microsoft Office Beginners’ Essentials and you’ll also receive access to EzyLearn’s FREE Student inclusions.
+In other words, these courses are available as an added bonus simply for enrolling.
+Learn more about our Free Student Inclusions.

-At EzyLearn we’ve always created our own courses based on the concept that MOST student cannot take in a full day of training; rather they would prefer 2-3 hours of training and then to take a break, think about what they’ve learnt, sometimes have a little practice and be tested, and then go on to learn some new skills.
+At EzyLearn we’ve always created our own courses based on the concept that most students find it a struggle to fully absorb a full day of training; rather, they’d prefer 2 or 3 hours of training and then to take a break, think about what they’ve learned, sometimes have a little practice and be tested, and then go on to learn some new skills.

-We’ve created modular course content that can be taught in half day slots.
+We’ve created modular course content that can be taught in roughly half-day slots.
 The information below is taken from the first three modular courses in each software title.